davideolgiati/PartyLoud/README.md

 ./partyloud.sh
 ```

-In the future, I'll add an option to set the number of parallel at start
-(currently, it is fixed to 7)

 ##### To stop the script just press any key

 :warning: Do not stop this script using CTRL-C
+Killing the script using CTRL-C will cause the background process to
+remain alive even after main script has quit